JP Smith (rugby union, born 1994)

-Juan-Philip Smith (born 30 March 1994) is a professional rugby union player who plays for the Seattle Seawolves in Major League Rugby (MLR) in the United States.
+JP Smith (born 30 March 1994) is a professional rugby union player who plays for the Seattle Seawolves in Major League Rugby (MLR) in the United States.
 He was born and raised in South Africa, but then moved to the United States and has played for the United States national rugby union team.
 His regular position is scrum-half, but he has played as a fly-half on occasion.

 Club career

 Border (2010–11)

 At high school level, Smith earned provincial selection to represent Border.
 He played for them at the 2010 Under-16 Grant Khomo Week in Upington and the 2011 Under-18 Craven Week – South Africa's premier high school competition – in Kimberley.
 He was also eligible to play at the 2012 Craven Week, but was not picked as he had agreed to join the Pretoria-based and fell foul of a newly adopted Border Rugby Football Union policy of not picking players for their Craven Week squad that already signed contracts with other unions.